jon-harper/clock-3/readme.md

 |---|---|
 | [![Cover photo of hotend](/Media/Photos/2021-12/20211223_cover.jpg)](/Media/Photos/2021-12/20211223_cover.jpg) | [![Cover photo with door open](/Media/Photos/2022-04/2022-04-15_door_open.jpg)](/Media/Photos/2022-04/2022-04-15_door_open.jpg) |

-This is the evolution of the concept of a fully-enclosed 3D printer with externally mounted steppers.
+This is the evolution of the concept of a fully enclosed, temperature-controlled 3D printer with externally mounted steppers motors.
 The idea of building an enclosed 3D printer to suit my specific needs came out of excess free time during the 2021 Winter Storm.

 Clock 1 was a thought experiment to enclose an Ender 5-like Cartesian printer.
 Clock 2 was a from-scratch CoreXY printer that I largely built before acquiring the ability to safely print ABS.